Stewart Myers

-Stewart Clay Myers is the Robert C. Merton Professor of Financial Economics at the MIT Sloan School of Management.
+Stewart Clay Myers (born 1940) is the Robert C. Merton Professor of Financial Economics at the MIT Sloan School of Management.

 He is notable for his work on capital structure and innovations in capital budgeting and valuation, and has had a "remarkable influence" on both the theory and practice of corporate finance.
 Myers, in fact, coined the term "real option".
 He is the co-author with Richard A. Brealey and Franklin Allen of Principles of Corporate Finance, a widely used and cited business school textbook, now in its 11th edition.
 He is also the author of dozens of research articles.

 Career

-He holds a Ph.D. and MBA from Stanford University and an A.B. from Williams College.
+He holds an A.B. from Williams College and a Ph.D. and MBA from Stanford University.
 He began teaching at MIT Sloan School of Management in 1966.

 His contributions are seen as falling into three main categories: